jhrcook/statistical-rethinking/ch10_counting-and-classification.md

     ## [1] 0.9586

-  - there is a 95% plausibilty that the high-contact island has more tools than the low-contact island, holding population constant
+  - there is a 95% plausibility that the high-contact island has more tools than the low-contact island, holding population constant
       - suggests that contact is important even though the model estimates are not informative